zeppelinux/quarked-ddns/README.md

 # How To compile and run locally

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework, so all the goodies of Quarkus are available out of the box

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.